 - Credit card dispute investigations are not comprehensive

 If you’re a regular reader of my columns, then you know that when we investigate a consumer’s problem, we investigate the problem.
 We look at all the evidence and paper trail; gather facts and put together a compelling case to present to the company on behalf of the consumer.
 Credit cardholders should not expect that level of analysis during a dispute.
 In fact, many consumers are surprised when the bank asks for very little supporting documentation or appears not to have read the details of the case.
 For this reason, many credit card disputes are resolved in favor of the vendor simply because it responded to the dispute.
+This has never been more clear than in the past year for anyone following the Vantage Travel bankruptcy.
+Many consumers with valid credit card disputes lost because some anonymous person responded to customer chargebacks.
+Luckily Consumer Rescue was here fighting to expose each time that fraudulent response to a dispute happened.

 - Be prepared to go on the blacklist